gbragafibra/whatislife/lit.md

 - Froese, T. (2021).
 To understand the origin of life we must first understand the role of normativity.
 Biosemiotics, 14(3), 657-663.

+- Di Paolo, E. A. (2005).
+Autopoiesis, adaptivity, teleology, agency.
+Phenomenology and the cognitive sciences, 4(4), 429-452.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.